agabhinav/learnk8s/README.md

 * Desired state is defined in a Deployment, which represents a group of identical Pods.
 Deployment is an abstraction layer on top of Pods.
 * Deployments manage multiple replicas of your application and automatically replace any failed or unresponsive instances, ensuring the actual state matches the desired state.
 * Replicas of the application are connected to the same Service, which provides a static IP address and acts as a load balancer.
+* Pods are ephemeral.
+That's why they are used with controllers / operators (e.g. Deployments, ReplicaSets, DaemonSets, Jobs etc.), which handle pods' replication, self-healing, etc.

 **StatefulSet** <a name="statefulset"></a>